 Ease of access

 The Cayman Islands is one of the closest Caribbean destinations to the United States.
 Direct flights from Miami are just over one hour in length, and flights from New York City are only three and a half hours.
-The Owen Roberts International Airport recently expanded to accommodate between one and 2.7 million passengers (source).
+The Owen Roberts International Airport recently expanded to accommodate between one million and 2.7 million passengers (source).
 The expansion was officially opened by Prince Charles and The Duchess of Cornwall during their visit to the Cayman Islands on 27 March 2019.

 Those who prefer to travel via private jet charter to the Cayman Islands can be greeted by Island Air’s exclusive Meet and Greet service.
 As the islands’ only Fixed-Base Operator, Island Air has served the aviation community in the Cayman Islands since 1987, providing cost-effective and hassle-free aviation services for private and chartered aircrafts.